jerome-nelson/feature-to-testrail/README.md

 * Convert console.log to logging factory and exceptions
 * Write mock test cases - for previous functions
 * Prevent Invalid Commands
+* Addition of conventional commits for commit linting